 - A written personal statement

-Early Winter Return is not guaranteed and approval should not be assumed.
-Students should plan accordingly in case their request cannot be approved.
+- Students should plan accordingly in case their request is not approved.

-CU students living at Barnard who wish to return early must also apply before the deadline and have a valid reason in order to be approved.
+* Columbia students living at Barnard who wish to return early must apply before the deadline and have a valid reason in order to be approved.
 Approval is not automatic.

 - January NSOP Orientation Leaders